Info-Tech / STEAM / Art 1 & 2

-Welcome to Info-Tech and STEAM classes.
+Welcome to Info-Tech, STEAM, and Art classes.
 I am looking forward to working with you this semester.
 With a positive attitude and effort, students will enjoy learning valuable, life-long technology and career skills.

 Info Tech is a one-semester course focussing on programming.
 Areas of study include Python programming language.
 Arduino MicroProcessor programming and building of circuits.
 Students will explore a web-based program introducing them to the Python language.
 We will also explore several other programming and game websites to inspire our own projects.

 S.T.E.A.M. is a one-semester course focussing on project-based learning.
 Areas of study include keyboarding, skill-building, software explorations, literacy, employability skills, career exploration, and internet research.
 Students will design and build towers, airplanes, rockets, bridges, and many more hands-on projects.

 Art is a one-semester course focussing on enabling students to use the tools needed to illustrate their thoughts, ideas, and creativity through any medium.
 Students will paint, draw, sculpt, and use computers to create digital art.

 3. AVID - One-Pagers

 4. Google Sheets - Charting graphs, as well as equation manipulations